 - Breathing difficulties

-Most of the above side-effects diminish when clenbuterol has been expelled from the body.
+Some of the above side-effects diminish when clenbuterol has been expelled from the body.
 However, the long-term effects of clenbuterol in humans are less well understood.

 There are no human drug safety tests and information is obtained from incidents such as those in Spain in 1994, when 140 people were reportedly hospitalized and in China in September 2006 in which 330 people were poisoned due to eating meat that had been contaminated with clenbuterol.
 Information is also gained from isolated case studies of those using clenbuterol for its weight loss effects.